matth2k/nl-compiler/README.md

 `cargo run --example roundtrip -- and.v`

-Also, take a looks at some of the [tests](https://github.com/matth2k/nl-compiler/blob/main/tests/verilog.rs):
+Also, take a look at some of the [tests](https://github.com/matth2k/nl-compiler/blob/main/tests/verilog.rs):

 ```rust
 #[test]